Pylons/pyramid/docs/quick_tour.rst

 that requires semi-permanent data to be saved.
 For example, a shopping cart.
 This is called a :term:`session`.

-Pyramid has basic built-in support for sessions, with add-ons such as ``pyramid_redis_sessions`` (or your own custom sessioning engine) that provide richer session support.
+Pyramid has basic built-in support for sessions.
+Third party packages such as ``pyramid_redis_sessions`` provide richer session support.
+Or you can create your own custom sessioning engine.
 Let's take a look at the :doc:`built-in sessioning support <../narr/sessions>`.
 In our ``__init__.py`` we first import the kind of sessioning we want: